 Categories

 eikenkai kendo

 Eikenkai is a kenshi 24/7 led kihon-heavy keiko session that takes place usually every couple of months in central Osaka.
-Due to the unavailability of our usual venue (Sumiyoshi Budokan) we used one of our member’s work dojo for this months session.
-Numbers were kept deliberately small in order to try a slightly different menu […]
+Yesterday’s session (Sunday the 28th of June) was held at our usual venue Sumiyoshi Budokan, which is right next to the beautiful Sumiyoshi Grand Shrine.
+It seemed like a nice cool day until I got […]

+Categories